Winston Churchill was always highly conscious and urgent about time. Britain could not afford to waste any time.

 Only Churchill stood in Nazi Germany’s way.
 He was our watchman who warned all of us what was coming.
 We were barely awakened before it was too late.

 Britain didn’t need another elder statesman or man of letters.
-They needed a man who would deliver a thunderous message about the danger of Nazi Germany!
+It needed a man who would deliver a thunderous message about the danger of Nazi Germany!

 German Troops March

 Hitler knew how weak the British people were.
 So he decided that his troops should march.

 “That same week, grave events were taking place in Europe.
 On March 7, Hitler ordered German troops to cross into the demilitarized zone of Germany.
 Within hours, the Rhineland, whose demilitarized status had since 1919 provided France and Western Europe with at least the illusion of security, became the potential starting point for any German aggressive action westwards.
 Two days after the remilitarization of the Rhineland, the House of Commons debated the Defense White Paper.
 For the Labour Party, Clement Attlee moved the rejection of the government’s proposals on the grounds that they were too bellicose, and would contribute to world unrest” (ibid).

 Germany had just violated a treaty it made after World War i, which it also started!